 AAUW Start Smart and Work Smart Salary Negotiation Workshops are designed to teach participants how to negotiate for a fair salary.
-In every two and a half hour workshop, participants gain confidence in their negotiation styles through facilitated discussion and role-plan.
+In every two hour workshop, participants gain confidence in their negotiation styles through facilitated discussion and role-play.
 Participants learn the following:

 - How to identify and articulate their personal value.

 - How to develop an arsenal of persuasive response and other negotiation strategies.